shamin2/Easy_Calculator/README.md

 ## Overview

-Easy Calculator is an online calculator application built using vanilla JavaScript, HTML, and CSS.
+Easy Calculator is an online calculator application developed using vanilla JavaScript, HTML, and CSS.
 This project marks my first venture into web development using these technologies.

 ## Features